lodosgroup/lpm.lodosgroup.org/content/_index.md

 [[extra.list]]
 title = "Compatibility"
-content = "LPM strives for universal compatibility across all Linux distributions, providing a consistent and seamless experience for users regardless of their chosen Linux distribution."
+content = "LPM strives for universal compatibility across all UNIX like systems, providing a consistent and seamless experience for users regardless of their system."

 [[extra.list]]
 title = "Workspaces (Upcoming)"